Training placements

 General practice placement

-If you have any type of close personal relationship with a staff member at the practice where you wish to train, you and the practice must disclose this to us as a potential conflict of interest at the start of the placement process, as detailed in the Conflicts of Interest Guidance.
+If you have any type of close personal relationship with a staff member at the training site where you wish to train, you and the training site must disclose this to us as a potential conflict of interest at the start of the placement process.

-Registrars are not allowed to apply for a placement at a practice where there is a significant pre-existing relationship with the supervisor, practice owner or practice manager, unless there are extenuating circumstances.
+Registrars aren't allowed to apply for a placement at a training site where there is a significant pre-existing relationship with the supervisor, practice owner or practice manager, unless there are extenuating circumstances.

-We also discourage you from seeking placement at a practice where you have a significant pre-existing relationship with another staff member (eg practice nurse, administrative staff, other GP).
+We also discourage you from seeking placement at a training site where you have a significant pre-existing relationship with another staff member (eg practice nurse, administrative staff, other GP).

 Extended skills post

-If you are seeking an extended skills post at a training site where there is a pre-existing personal relationship, we encourage you, where possible, to consider alternative options.
-However, if there are extenuating circumstances we may consider and approve the placement.
+If you're seeking an extended skills post at a training site where there is a pre-existing personal relationship, consider alternative options unless there are extenuating circumstances.

 Advertising